Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 <object style={{width: 700}} type="image/svg+xml" data="/assets/infra-stack-scaling.svg"></object>

 In this stack, the main missing piece is [a highly-available workflow orchestrator](#) which you can easily add by upgrading to the option below.
-Also larger teams with more involved compute needs may find [AWS Batch](#) limiting, in which case you can look into Kubernetes-based stacks.
+Also, larger teams with more involved compute needs may find [AWS Batch](#) limiting, in which case you can look into Kubernetes-based stacks.

 ### Low-maintenance full stack, powered by AWS

 **[Click here to deploy this stack](https://outerbounds.com/engineering/deployment/aws-managed/introduction/)**

-If you need the full stack of data science/ML infrastructure but you want to spend a minimal amount of effort to set up and manage it, choose this option.
+If you need the full stack of data science/ML infrastructure but want to spend a minimal amount of effort to set up and manage it, choose this option.
 You get all the benefits of AWS Batch as described above, as well as production deployments on [AWS Step Functions](#) which is a highly-available, scalable workflow orchestrator managed by AWS.
 Metaflow tracks everything in a central metadata service, making collaboration straightforward.